 - Open WinRAR by clicking Start, Programs, WinRAR, and then WinRAR.

-- Within WinRAR click File and Open archive.
+- Within WinRAR, click File, then Open archive.
 Within the open window make sure your files of type option is all files and not just compressed files.

 - Browse to the location of the image and double-click the image to open it.

 - Once open, it should display the file(s) contained within the image that can be extracted from the image.